tengrommel/ea/hack/readme.md

 of Telnet.
 It contains a feature that allows stdin and stdout of any arbitrary program to be redirected over TCP, enabling an attacker to, for example, turn a single command execution vulnerability into operating system shell access.

+# HTTP CLIENTS AND REMOTE INTERACTION WITH TOOLS